7 Non-Toxic Alternatives to Conventional Dryer Sheets

 Here’s what to use in place of dryer sheets:

 - Add between 1/4 cup to 1/2 cup of vinegar to your wash.

 - Add baking soda to the wash-cycle.

 - Air dry your clothing.

 - Try adding a ball of aluminum foil in the dryer; if you

 - Use wool dryer balls (you can totally add some essential oils for smell) to use in place of dryer sheets.
 You can add a safety pin to the wool ball to also help with the static.

 - Make your own.
 Grab a cloth, spray vinegar with vinegar and essential oils such as lemon and lavender essential oils and toss in the dryer with your clothing.
 Additionally, you can add a safety pin as well.

-- Lastly, if you feel that you still need to buy some dryer sheets, there are a number of green fabric softer (where to buy) on the market that are made with natural scents or are scent-free.
+- Lastly, if you feel that you still need to buy some dryer sheets, there are a number of green fabric softener on the market that are made with natural scents or are scent-free.

 I think I am going to skip the bear and stick to my wool dryer balls.
 They’re a safe dryer sheet substitute, and seriously, wool dryer balls are the bomb!